 Admit it: weed comes with a certain smell.
-And while the herb also comes with countless benefits (everything from mind-altering highs and enhanced moods to mental clarity, pain relief, and beyond), it leaves behind a stench that isn't exactly discreet.
+And while consumers report the herb also comes with countless benefits, it leaves behind a stench that isn't exactly discreet.

 Most people prefer solutions to the marijuana scent that are both affordable and effective.
 While methods such as ozone generators work great to eliminate smells, they can be a little damaging to the wallet and they take time to completely remove any odors.